Azure/Avere/src/terraform/examples/e2e/README.md

 ### Deployment Steps (*via a local Bash or PowerShell command shell*)

 1. Run `cd ~/tf/src/terraform/examples/e2e/7.compute.workstation`
 1. Edit the config values in `config.auto.tfvars` using your favorite text editor.
-Make sure you have sufficient compute cores quota available on your Azure subscription for the selected virtual machine size(s).
+Make sure you have sufficient compute cores quota available on your Azure subscription for each configured virtual machine size.
 1. Run `terraform init -backend-config ../backend.config` to initialize the current local directory (append `-upgrade` if older providers are detected)
 1. Run `terraform apply` to generate the Terraform deployment [Plan](https://www.terraform.io/docs/cli/run/index.html#planning) (append `-destroy` to delete Azure resources)
 1. Review and confirm the displayed Terraform deployment plan (add, change and/or destroy Azure resources)

 ## 8 Render Job Submission

-Now that the Azure Artist Anywhere solution deployment is complete, this next section will walk through the render job submission process.
-For this example, we have deployed the render farm in Azure on CentOS 7.8 and the artist workstation in Azure on Windows 10.
-We are also using Teradici PCoIP for remote access to the artist workstation over Azure VPN.
+Now that the Azure Artist Anywhere solution deployment is complete, this next section describes render job submission via command line and user interface.

-*TBD*
+### Command Line

+Based on the [SubmitCommandLineJob](https://docs.thinkboxsoftware.com/products/deadline/10.1/1_User%20Manual/manual/command-line-arguments-jobs.html#submitcommandlinejob) argument to Deadline, the following example command renders a sample Blender splash image.

+* deadlinecommand.exe -SubmitCommandLineJob -frames \<STARTFRAME>-\<ENDFRAME> -executable blender -arguments "/mnt/show/read/splash/2.93.blend --background --frame-start \<STARTFRAME> --frame-end \<ENDFRAME>"

+### User Interface

+By default, the image build customization process in module [4 Compute Image](#4-compute-image) includes installation of the [Deadline Blender integrated job submission script](https://docs.thinkboxsoftware.com/products/deadline/10.1/1_User%20Manual/manual/app-blender.html?highlight=blender%20submitter#submitter-installer-blender-version-2-80-onward) for Workstation images.
+To activate the integrated submission script, complete the following configuration steps.

+1. In Blender, select Edit -> Preferences…, and then select the Add-Ons tab on the left.<br/>https://docs.thinkboxsoftware.com/products/deadline/10.1/1_User%20Manual/_images/blender_280_preferences.png

+1. Click on the Render filter in the dropdown along the top, and check the box next to the *Render: Submit Blender To Deadline* add-on.<br/>https://docs.thinkboxsoftware.com/products/deadline/10.1/1_User%20Manual/_images/blender_280_preferences_render.png

+1. After closing the Preferences window, the *Submit To Deadline* option should now be in your Render menu.

 If you have any questions or issues, please contact rick.shahid@microsoft.com